enyineer/matrix-compose/README.md

 Set `SYNAPSE_URL` to the hostname of your synapse home url

+Set `SYNAPSE_ADMIN_URL` to the hostname of your synapse admin backend url

 ### Edit homeserver.yaml 📃
 Open the previously generated homserver.yaml file